 - equipment's oldest component was manufactured (for equipment previously used outside Australia).

-What is the location based exemption?If equipment that has not been upgraded is older than the applicable effective life age, or if equipment that has been upgraded is older than the maximum extended life age; practitioners may be eligible for an exemption depending on the practice location.
+What is the location based exemption?If equipment that has not been upgraded is older than the effective life age, or if equipment that has been upgraded is older than the maximum extended life age, practices may be eligible for an exemption depending on the practice location.

-The exemption will automatically apply to practices located in outer regional, remote and very remote areas.
-Practices in these remoteness areas are exempt from the capital sensitivity arrangements and do not need to apply to the Department for a remote area exemption.
+1) Automatic exemptionsThis exemption will automatically apply to practices located in Remoteness Area (RA) categories of outer regional, remote and very remote.
+Practices in these RAs are exempt from the Capital Sensitivity measure and do not need to apply to the Department for a remote area exemption.

 - the diagnostic imaging equipment does not exceed the maximum extended life age by three years or more;

-- the equipment is operated on a rare and sporadic basis; and
+- the equipment is operated on a rare and sporadic basis

 - the equipment provides crucial patient access to diagnostic imaging services.